Gabe Dunn: Education

-Dunn attended Emerson College in Boston, Massachusetts.
-He majored in Multimedia Journalism, graduating in 2009.
+Dunn attended Emerson College in Boston, Massachusetts where he majored in multimedia journalism and graduated in 2009.

 Dunn began performing during his first year at Emerson with the sketch comedy troupe Chocolate Cake City (CCC).
-Dunn had wanted to audition for CCC, but was too scared to do so until he was urged to take the audition slot of a former boyfriend who had become sick the day before and could not perform.
+Dunn wanted to audition for CCC, but was too scared to do so, until he was urged to take the audition slot of a former boyfriend who had become sick the day before and could not perform.
 His audition was successful and he became a member of the troupe.
-At the time he considered himself a better writer than actor, and working in CCC allowed him to do both, since members were expected to write and perform their own sketches.

 During his second year at Emerson, Dunn began a two-year stint as a crime reporter for The Boston Globe.
-He worked the 6:30 pm – 2:30 am shift, using a police scanner to monitor potential news items, and then driving to the scene of the crime to write about it.
+He worked the 6:30 pm – 2:30 am shift, using a police scanner to monitor potential news, he would then drive to the scene of the crime and write about it.
 After his junior year, Dunn worked as an intern at The Daily Show with Jon Stewart.